LorenzSeufert/CeangalMessenger---Documentation/SAD.md

 ## 3. Architectural Goals and Constraints

-We divided our Project in Frontend and Backend.
 For the Frontend we are using the Electron Framework, which allows us to implement nice Desktop Applications with HTML, CSS and JavaScript.

-In the Backend and Server we are using Kotlin.
-An awesome alternative to Java.
+In the Backend and Server we are using Kotlin with the Spring Framework.

 For our database we are using MariaDB.

 ## 4. Use-Case View